syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 ## CornerRadius

-The Segmented control corner radius can be customized using `CornerRadius` property.
-Also, we can change the corner radius of segment item using `CornerRadius` property in `SfSegmentedItem` by setting the `ItemContainerStyle` property of Segmented control.
+The Segmented control corner radius can be customized using the `CornerRadius` property.
+Also, by setting the `ItemContainerStyle` property of Segmented control, you can change the corner radius of segment item using the `CornerRadius` property in `SfSegmentedItem`.

 N> The default value is 0.